 Cozumel Airport for the Win

-We’ve discussed a lot about Cozumel International Airport and now you should have a better idea of what to expect when you arrive.
+We’ve discussed a lot about Cozumel International Airports pros and cons, and now you should have a better idea of what to expect when you arrive.
 Car rental services are available, and it costs around $20-30 to take a private shuttle to the various hotel zones on the island.

 Overall, Cozumel Airport is great for travelers looking for a safe and easy arrival or departure experience, without the added confusion and stress of additional in-country travel.